Anaminus/roblox-library/modules/UILattice/README.md

 constrained.
 If the bounds lies completely outside the grid, then the object is not rendered (Visible is set to false).

+Additionally, the grid can have margins and padding.
+The margin is the area around the entire grid, and padding is the space between cells.

 The calculated positions and sizes of objects are static; the given bounds of an object is reduced to a Position and Size UDim2, which makes resizing inexpensive.